Information on Renter’s and Homestead Tax Credit in Wisconsin

 How do I claim the credits?

 First, you’ll need to fill out this Renter’s Certificate.
-You’ll need to fill in lines one through four on the form, and then submit it to your landlord.
+You’ll need to fill in all fields in the renter (claimant) section except your social security number and then submit it to your landlord.

 For the Homestead Credit, you’ll need to include the rent certificate with Schedule H or H-EZ.
 For more specific information on which form you should use, refer to the State of Wisconsin’s webpage.